- Alma Mater of Cornell University

 Magic Carpet Ride

-A song adopted by Lambda Chi Alpha chapters across the continent.
-Words and music by Rushton Moreve, and performed by Steppenwolf.
+A Steppenwolf song adopted by Lambda Chi Alpha chapters across the continent, although no member of the band attended college or had any other known association with Lambda Chi Alpha.
+Words and music by Rushton Moreve.

 I like to dream,